shaykhjee/Attendance-System-Nodejs/README.md

 # Attendance-System-Nodejs
-An attendance management system built using Nodejs and other web technologies.
+An attendance management system that will be built using Nodejs.